kris-ellery/Kanso/README.md

 # [Kanso - Semantic Flat Buttons](http://www.kolszewski.com/kanso)
 Kanso is a set of semantic flat buttons written in LESS and HTML.
+It relates to basic simplicity and the elimination of the ornate.
+Things expressing simplicity are by their nature truthful and reserved.
+Kanso involves a sense of cleanliness, things which are fresh and neat, frank but never over-embellished.
+Things of Kanso nature are never florid in style.

 Checkout [live demo](http://www.kolszewski.com/kanso).